Feb 3, 2020 First of all, there are VERY distinct differences between autism spectrum disorder and a child who has a speech delay.

 - Delayed speech and communication skills

-- Avoiding eye contact
+- Avoids eye contact

-- Reliance on rules and routines (rigidity)
+- Relies on rules and routines (rigidity)

-- Being upset by relatively minor changes
+- Is upset by relatively minor changes

-- Difficulty understanding other people’s emotions
+- Has difficulty understanding other people’s emotions

 Speech Delay Signs and Symptoms